-- Cut off (Low flow cut off); Entered in % of the high range of the flow signal input channel.
-If the measured flow is below the low flow cut off limit then the flow is assumed to be zero. - Eventing low flow cut off;
+• Cut off (Low flow cut off);

+If the measured flow is below the low flow cut off limit then the flow is assumed to be zero.

 It is operator selectable if the low flow cut off will generate entry in the event log or not.